Rovers Return Inn: History

 Since that makeover in February 2008, the wallpaper was changed again in October 2008, making its on-screen debut on 17 October 2008.
 The producers were dissatisfied with the choice of wallpaper in February 2008.
-The new wallpaper is similar to the wallpaper used after the 1986 fire which hung in The Rovers for 22 years.
+The new wallpaper is similar to the wallpaper used after the 1986 fire, which hung in The Rovers for 22 years.

 The change of décor in February 2008 was a storyline in the show, in which Liz McDonald's (Beverley Callard) husband Vernon Tomlin (Ian Reddington) hired friends to redecorate.
 The new look of The Rovers in October 2008 was not explained in the story.
 A few weeks later, Emily Bishop (Eileen Derbyshire) commented to Jed Stone (Kenneth Cope) that the local pub had "recently" been redecorated.

-Major events
+Events

 The fictional timeline proceeds as follows: